AI-Native Workflow

 If you’re using AI coding assistants, add this to your project’s AI instructions:

-## Secrets Management
+## Secrets Management (Hush - Encrypted at Rest)

 ”Help me set up the database”